 We all tend to throw the term “heartbroken” around with regularity.
 We use it to describe the end of a relationship when we lose a loved one, and even when we’re sad about our favorite team losing.
 However, you don’t often hear someone say they’re heartbroken over their work/life balance.—but it turns a lot of people actually are.

 Basically, bosses that serve as a source of stress are literally breaking the hearts of their employees.
 An international study conducted by Sweden’s Karolinska Institute found a connection between leadership behavior and the prevalence of heart disease.
 So, as a leader, what can you do to make sure your employees are happy and productive?
 Here are a few quick ways to ensure your employees enjoy a healthy work/life balance and a positive company culture.

-This job-hopping often places the employer in a bind.
-The employee shuffle can result in a loss of productivity and time as the recruiting and onboarding process can be lengthy.
-Also, realize that an employee will think outside of their salary when it comes to overall satisfaction at work.
-Beyond things like free coffee and foosball tables, office design and amenities have become an increasingly important part of the equation.
+Job-hopping often puts the employer in a bind.
+Doing the employee shuffle can result in a loss of productivity and time.
+The recruiting and onboarding process can lengthy.
+Employees tend to think outside of their salary when it comes to their overall satisfaction at work.
+Things like free coffee and foosball tables, office design, and amenities have become increasingly important parts of the equation.
 If you’re struggling with employee retention, here are three easy ways to design your office for success and employee satisfaction.

 As a small business owner, there’s a good chance you’ve been in a position where you felt it best to go with your gut.
 There are times where taking an analytical approach and reviewing the facts to determine value is the right move.
 But, occasionally, there are rare opportunities where your gut and statistics align, and the answer is clear.
 Deciding to use home service software to augment your employee relations is one of those times, and we’re going to give you three reasons why.
 We think both your head and your gut will agree.